Human brain and light

 3. Blind people (provided they still have eyes) maintain the neurones which set the clock.
 Its not about seeing the sun, you don’t have to look in the sun directly!
 This neurones in your eyes which activate this mechanism get activated by the particular wavelength of light that are present in the atmosphere.
 They get activated even if they come through cloud cover you don’t necessarily need to see the sun directly to get them startet.

-Next to the so known stress responses, cortisol helps you to wake up, to regulate your bodies temperature, your fluid balance, and it keeps your blood sugar within healthy ranges.
+Cortisol helps you to feel awake, to wake up, to regulate your bodies temperature, your fluid balance, and it keeps your blood sugar within healthy ranges.

 Shortly before you wake up, your cortisol levels rise naturally by up to 50–60% and makes you feel awake, energetic, and alert.
 It slightly increases blood pressure and body temperature.

-Light (especially bright blue light) amplifies this peak.
-Therefore watching the sunrise ( or when you miss it) sunlight after waking up, helps your body to get your cortisol rhythm started correctly an put everything that comes with it in the best way.
+Light (especially bright blue light) amplifies this.
+Therefore watching the sunrise (or when you miss it) good quality sunlight after waking up, helps your body to wake up and get your cortisol rhythm started.

 People who tend to wake up after 3-4 hours of sleep feeling wide awake are generally struggling with their cortisol rhythm.